Production safety: essential for pharmaceutical production and beyond

 Measures for production safety at a glance

-- Organizational quality assurance systems such as GMP-compliant documentation, CAPA (Corrective and Preventive Action), Change Control (systematic management and approval of product changes)
+- Organizational quality assurance systems such as GMP-compliant documentation, CAPA (Corrective and Preventive Action), and Change Control (systematic management and approval of product changes)

 - Validation and qualification of equipment and processes – including cleaning procedures and BFS systems according to Annex 1 EU-GMP